hOelhaf/mopidy-VintageRadioJukebox/README.rst

 Features
 ========

-- Led to see if it is playing
-- Next/Previous track by rotary encoder
+- Next/Previous station by rotary encoder
 - Select playlist by GPIO
 - Hear the station name (Text To Speech)
 - Shutdown